Multi-Architecture Multi-Expert Diffusion Models: The Effects of The Number of Experts

 \section{The Effects of The Number of Experts}

-As noted in Section.~\ref{subsec:practical_beneift}, the total inference time in the multi-expert strategy does not increase as the number of experts $N$ increases.
+As noted in the manuscript, the total inference time in the multi-expert strategy does not increase as the number of experts $N$ increases.
 However, the cost of GPU memory may increase proportionally with $N$.
 To understand the performance difference based on the number of experts, we varied the number of experts in a multi-expert setting with hard expertization probability and measured the FID~\cite{heusel2017gans} value.

 In Table.~\ref{tab:supp_n_ablation}, we show the FID values obtained from training the multi-expert model with different values of $N$: 2, 4, and 6.
 The performance improvement from $N=2$ to $N=4$ is substantial, but there is not a large increase from $N=4$ to $N=6$.
 Hence, we have set $N=4$ as our default value.
-The details of the training and evaluation process followed those outlined in Section.~6.1 and Section.~\ref{subsec:ldm_hparams}.
+The details of the training and evaluation process followed those outlined in the manuscript.